Too lazy to pad out to my front drive and pick up the Sunday Chronicle, I’ve been reading New York Times op eds and now skimming Slate.

 There’s a tight little William Saletan article from Thursday, Wise Counsel – Edwards copies Clinton’s message—in invisible ink, that makes the point that John Edwards has mastered the Clinton technique of putting the focus on the audience, the potential voter: “I will be a champion for regular people in the White House every day,” he says.

 This is also how he addresses the flak he will take for having amassed a fortune as a personal-injury lawyer (what Republicans like to call a “trial lawyer” to distinguish, I suppose from the corporate attorneys they have no problems with).
+There are lawyers for personal injuries and you can contact them whenever in need.

 My gut sense is that Edwards appeals like the characters in John Grisham’s novels: they are scrappy, cynical Southerners who end up championing the poor and helpless against large impersonal forces, usually corporations, and winning.